Classifying subcategories, local algebra and the Rosenberg spectrum of a locally noetherian category: Examples

 \section{Examples}

 We will now present examples of abelian categories $\mathcal A$ whose subcategories may be studied using the theory in the previous sections.
-For this, we will first make a list of the conditions that have been imposed on the abelian category $\mathcal A$ at various points in the paper:
+For this, we will first make a list of the conditions that have been applied to the locally noetherian Grothendieck category $\mathcal A$ at various points in the paper: